MrRisoni/migratejs/README.md

 A ridiculous attempt
-to make an migration tool
+to make an migration tool (Inspiration Laravel)

 Example